bitsofcotton/p2/README.md

 N.B.
 If we average enough range on input and if input don't have periods smaller than them, it's better than original prediction because we average original matrix's row sometimes that is larger than average on first any interval scan.
 Otherwise, if input has a period, we can define pseudo prediction on it's period.

 N.B.
 If original stream doesn't show full status (not enough rank on the data linear dependance), the prediction p1 and catgp fails as the edge clear gulf.
+This is avoidable with larger average length because of the matrix rank.
+Skip non period step also causes to avoid them.

 N.B.
 A catgp corrects noise, this is because catgp includes p1 with some random noise index.